 where ${\rm d}V_{\rm c}(z)$ is the comoving volume shell in the interval $[z,\, z+\mathrm{d}z]$.
 This prior is shown in red in the centre-right panel of Fig.\,\ref{fig:refsample}.

-The age prior is once again a multiplicative weight $\mathcal{WGT}(T_0)$ to apply on \gls{nn}.
+The age prior is once again a multiplicative weight, $\mathcal{WGT}(T_0)$, to apply to \gls{nn}.
 This takes into account the fact that younger galaxies could be observed at higher redshifts, while this possibility should be reduced at low redshifts.
-In building the prior, we check the distribution of ages in different redshift bins in the $2\,\mathrm{deg}^2$ of the Cosmic Evolution Survey \citep[COSMOS,][]{2022ApJS..258...11W}, finding that these can be modelled as normal distributions with peak age decreasing while moving at higher redshift.
-This weight is then constructed as a truncated normal distribution centred at two-thirds the age of the Universe at any given $z$, with width $0.7$ in $\log_{10}(T_0/\mathrm{yr})$.
+In building the prior, we looked at the distribution of ages in different redshift bins in the $2\,\mathrm{deg}^2$ of the Cosmic Evolution Survey \citep[COSMOS,][]{2022ApJS..258...11W}, finding that these can be modelled as normal distributions with the peak age decreasing while moving at a higher redshift.
+This weight is then constructed as a truncated normal distribution centred on two thirds the age of the Universe at any given $z$, with width $0.7$ in $\log_{10}(T_0/\mathrm{yr})$.
 A weight equal to zero is assigned for those sources with an age greater than the age of the Universe at the given $z$.
 The shape of the age prior is reported in the rightmost panel of Fig.\,\ref{fig:refsample} for four indicative redshift values.